 We did not include a specific number of populations in the recovery criteria because of the species' cryptic nature and the difficulty of surveying the northern islands.
 Instead, we rely on a target geographic distribution.
 Based on the most recent surveys, Slevin's skink populations occur on four islands.
-Although the skink was historically found on nine islands in the Marianas, as long as stable or increasing populations exist on four islands the species will have sufficient redundancy to protect them from catastrophic events.
-Three of the four islands, Sarigan, Alamagan, and Asuncion are presently not likely to be impacted by development pressure, have large areas of suitable skink habitat, and other threats are expected to remain at current levels due to the low likelihood of human disturbance in the Northern Islands.
-No life history studies of the skink have been conducted; however, a study of the related littoral skink (Emoia atrocostata), which also occurs in the Marianas, found that they have a life span of between 3 to 4 years.
-A 10-year period should be sufficient to differentiate seasonal and/or annual variation from long-term trends as well as document the effects of catastrophic events.
+Although the skink was historically found on nine islands in the Marianas, if stable or increasing populations exist on four islands the species will have sufficient redundancy to protect them from catastrophic events.
+Three of the four islands where the skink occurs, Sarigan, Alamagan, and Asuncion are presently not likely to be impacted by development pressure, have large areas of suitable skink habitat, and other threats are expected to remain at current levels due to the low likelihood of human disturbance in the northern islands.
+No life history studies of the skink have been conducted; however, a study of the related littoral skink (Emoia atrocostata), which also occurs in the Marianas, found that they have a life span of between 3 to 4 years (Alcala and Brown 1967, p.
+596).
+A 10-year period should be sufficient to differentiate seasonal and/or annual variation from long-term trends, as well as document the effects of catastrophic events.